wittigole/internship_usm/README.md

 ![magneticum_data_comparison](./plots/stellar_vs_halo_mass_wo_z_magneticum.jpg)

 The only data available to me is the one listed on their website.
 It contains the M<sub>500</sub> and M<sub>star</sub> values for cluster in the Box 2 with high resolution, i.e. a box of length 352 MPc/h and $1584^3$ resolution elements (for both gas and DM respectively).
 There is also the larger Box 2b with side length of 640 MPc/h and $2\cdot 2880^3$ resolution elements.
+In the plot above one cannot really distinguish both lines.
+The reason for this is that, despite one box being roughly eight times larger in volume than the other, the same physical models are used.
+As the simulation parameters are calibrated to yield certain relations, one would expect both lines to be very similar.

+Nevertheless, both lines deviate strongly from our data points.
+Since there is no easy access to other variations of Magneticum, one cannot give a reason for this.

 ### FLAMINGO

 ![flamingo_data_comparison](./plots/stellar_vs_halo_mass_wo_z_flamingo.jpg)

+The FLAMINGO clusters have stellar masses closer to our data than Magneticum.
+As for the other simulations, I don't know exactly what the stellar mass includes, only that it is limited to R<sub>500</sub>.
+Thus, the shown stellar masses might be too large which would lower the deviations to our data.
+There are 8 variations of FLAMINGO differing in supernovae (SN) and active galactic nuclei (AGN) feedback.
+They are displayed in two different colors where the color is meaningless.
+The most prominent line (dashed red) is the one closest to the data points whereas the others are plotted with $\alpha = 0.3$.
+It is from the variation with stronger SN feedback.
+Also quite good are the one with increased SN __and__ AGN feedback as well as the one with strong jets.
+Stronger and strongest AGN feedback actually does not perform as well as the beforementioned variation runs.
+Thus there is a limit to how strong AGN should be or SN are far more important.

+What is good about the FLAMINGO simulations is that they possess clusters with masses above $10^{15} \rm{M}_\odot$.
+This is important as it matches our data better than TNG300 for example.
+Additionally, the fit of the scaling relation is more accurate at higher masses.

 ### TNG-Clusters